- - -

 • Excellent time management skills able to meet tight deadlines.

 • Fluent English essential.
-French or Arabic an advantage.
+French, Portuguese an advantage.

 • Excellent IT skills.